Smana/smana.github.io/content/en/post/cnpg/index.md

 This is worth running a **performance test** in order to know the limits of your current server and keep a baseline for further improvements.

 {{% notice note Note %}}
 When it comes to performances there are many improvement areas we can work on.
 It mostly depends on the **target** we want to achieve.
-Indeed we don't want to waste time and money for performances we likely never need.
+Indeed we don't want to waste time and money for performances we'll likely never need.

 Here are the main things to look at: